Project Summary

 Background

 Outbreaks of food-borne illness linked to consumption of hamburger contaminated with E. coli O157:H7 have had a devastating effect on profitability of the beef industry.
-Although we have established that the prevalence of E. coli O157:H7 on the hides of fed cattle entering Midwestern packing plants is high, little is known about the prevalence of E. coli O157:H7 across other regions of the country.
+Although it has been established that the prevalence of E. coli O157:H7 on the hides of fed cattle entering Midwestern packing plants is high, little is known about the prevalence of E. coli O157:H7 across other regions of the country.
 Circumstantial evidence from the incidence of meat recalls suggests that the prevalence of E. coli O157:H7 is greater in some regions of the country than others.
-Thus, the proposed experiment is designed to establish the prevalence of E. coli O157:H7 on the hides and carcasses of feedlot-finished cattle in seven cattle feeding regions.
+Thus, the proposed experiment was designed to establish the prevalence of E. coli O157:H7 on the hides and carcasses of feedlot-finished cattle in seven cattle feeding regions.

 The objectives of this study were as follows: